Skip to main content

 Naturita Canyon Mineral Withdrawal Area

-Naturita Canyon is a tributary to the San Miguel River near Norwood, with canyon slopes dominated by pinyon-juniper, gambel oak, and ponderosa pine.
-It’s important as a municipal water supply, but has been threatened with oil and gas development in the past.
+Naturita Canyon is a tributary to the San Miguel River near Norwood, with canyon slopes dominated by pinyon-juniper, gamble oak, and ponderosa pine.
+It’s important as a municipal water supply but has been threatened by oil and gas development in the past.
 The bill prohibits future oil and gas leasing in order to protect community water sources.

 See detailed map.